Dzen456/CalcUABlator/README.md

 5. Add star to this repo if you like it!

+## Contributions:

+See <a href=https://github.com/Dzen456/CalcUABlator/blob/main/CONTRIBUTING.md> CONTRIBUTING </a> if you want to contribute to this project.

 ## License:

 This project has a <a href=https://github.com/Dzen456/CalcUABlator/blob/main/LICENSE> Creative Commons License </a>.